cdisc-org/conformance-rules-editor/README.md

 ## Environment Setup

 ### Install dependencies
-1. Run the command: `npm install`
+1. Install frontend dependencies - From the root directory, run the command: `npm install`
+2. Install api dependencies - From the ./api directory, run the command: `npm install`
-2. Install static web app node libraries by running the following commands:
+3. Install static web app node libraries by running the following commands:
 ```
 npm install -g @azure/static-web-apps-cli
 npm install -g azure-functions-core-tools@3
 ```
-3. If using VSCODE, install the "Azure Functions" extension.
+4. Using VSCODE, install the "Azure Functions" extension.
-4. Create a local.settings.json in the API folder to support local development of the API.
+5. Create a local.settings.json in the API folder to support local development of the API.
 It should contain the following values:

 ```
 {